Kunta (tribe): Modern history

 Starting from the 15th century and going onward, the Kunta took the Qur'anic scholarship as "a means to wealth and therefore power as controllers of the trans-Saharan trade from Morocco to Timbuktu".
 This enabled the Kunta to control Qur'anic education.

 During the 18th century, Timbuktu was under Kunta rule.
 The Kunta had a well-respected leader named Sīdī al-Mukhtār.
 Under the command of Shaykh Sidi al-Mukhtar in the second half of the 18th century the Kunta were successful.
 Sīdī al-Mukhtār helped settle the Kunta's quarrels especially among the pastoral tribes.
-This lead the Kunta having a great influence on commerce and urban society.
-They also have had great influence in the northern and western Africa.
+This led the Kunta to have a great influence on commerce and urban society.
+They also have had great influence in northern and western Africa.
 In the eighteenth and nineteenth centuries, the Kunta tribe were perhaps the most prolific of any group in producing written materials.

 During the 19th century, the Kunta tribe were in charge of looking after transactions in Tuat and Taoudeni known as Algeria.
 The Kunta clan were known to be powerful.
 They were part of an important lineage such as Hassan, Quraysh, Znaga and Tajakanet origin.
-This benefitted them in areas such as religious, political and commercial advantages.
+This benefited them in areas such as religious, political and commercial advantages.
 They were good with the trans-Saharan trade.
-A few of the Kunta people were either city officials as well as bureaucrats.
+A few of the Kunta people were either city officials or bureaucrats.

 The nomadic Kunta occupied two regions around the Niger Bend at this time: A small group in Gourma (right bank of the Niger) at Kagha (east of Timbuktu) and around Lake Garou, and a larger group north of the river between Bamba and Bourem.
 While the nomadic Kunta clans were "pacified" early by French colonial forces, the urban Kounta trading and religious groups to the east were instrumental in the Fulani Jihad States of the Sokoto Caliphate, Macina, and the Segou Tijaniyya Jihad state of Umar Tall.

 Some leaders of the Kunta in northeast Mali have come into conflict with Tuareg and Bambara populations in towns where they once held a near monopoly on political power.
-In 1998-1999 and again in 2004 there were brief flare-ups of intercommunal violence between these groups near Gao and Timbuktu a rare event in postcolonial Mali.
+In 1998-1999 and again in 2004, there were brief flare-ups of intercommunal violence between these groups near Gao and Timbuktu, a rare event in postcolonial Mali.
 There has even been a small ethnic Kounta insurgency, begun in 2004 by a former Army Colonel, though few attacks have been staged, and the leadership has been largely rejected by the Kunta community.

 The Kuntas are described as a high-caste tribe whose political and economic pre-eminence in the region comes from their assumed descent from the Prophet.
 They have a leading economic position in the area of Northern Mali since the start of the 20th century.
 Due to their family networks, the Kunta controlled the trading routes across the borders, especially towards Algeria.